How Much Does a Roofing Salesman Make?

 Most roofing companies offer percentages in the 40% to 50% range with a reasonable level of training, marketing, and office support.
 These levels of support can vary greatly from company to company though.

-If there is an average commission pay level in roofing sales, 50% + Bonuses/Incentives is where most of the experienced sales people I know are most comfortable.
+If there is an average commission pay level in roofing sales, 50% + Bonuses/Incentives with an Overhead Charge is where most of the experienced sales people I know are most comfortable.

 Paid Profits on Additional Revenue